Skip to main content

 Mobile Service Extensions

-Add rich media, badges, and confirmed delivery tracking.
+Add rich media, badges, and confirmed receipt tracking.

 Mobile SDK reference